-- 3. In the event that an alternate called to replace a member is unable to participate in the proceedings due to any reason specified in Article 27(1) of Regulation (EU) 2019/942 or to Article 2 and/or 3(2) of these Rules of Organisation and Procedure, the next available alternate following the order in which the corresponding members appear in the appointment decision by the Administrative Board shall be designated.
-The next alternate to the alternate corresponding to the member who appears as the last one in the order in which members appear in the appointment decision by the Administrative Board shall be designated.
+- 3. In the event that an alternate called to replace a member is unable to participate in the proceedings due to any reason specified in Article 18 of Regulation (EC) No 713/2009 or to Article 2 and/or 3(2) of these Rules of Organisation and Procedure, the next available alternate following the order in which the corresponding members appear in the appointment decision by the Administrative Board shall be designated.
 The next alternate to the alternate corresponding to the member who appears as the last one in the order in which members appear in the appointment decision by the Administrative Board is the alternate corresponding to the member who appears as the first one in the order in which members appear in the same decision. - 4.
-In case of replacement of a member pursuant to this Article, all rights and obligations of the member as laid down in Articles 26 and 27 of Regulation (EU) 2019/942 and in these Rules of Organisation and Procedure shall also apply to his or her alternate. - 5.
+In case of replacement of a member pursuant to this Article, all rights and obligations of the member as laid down in Article 18 of Regulation (EC) No 713/2009 and in these Rules of Organisation and Procedure shall also apply to his/her alternate. - 5.
 If a member or alternate is replaced, the alternate concerned shall be bound by any interim decision taken prior to that replacement. - 6.
 The absence of a member after the Board of Appeal has taken a final decision shall not preclude the Board of Appeal from carrying out the remaining procedural steps.

-If the Chairperson is unable to sign the decision or to carry out other remaining procedural steps, the Vice Chairperson shall carry out those steps on behalf of the Chairperson.
+If the Chairman is unable to sign the decision or to carry out other remaining procedural steps, the Vice Chairman shall carry out those steps on behalf of the Chairman.

-Article 4 Independence
+Independence

 - 1. The members and alternates of the Board of Appeal shall undertake to act independently and in the public interest.
 They shall not be bound by any instructions. - 2.
 For that purpose, the members and alternates shall make a written declaration of commitments and a written declaration of interests indicating either the absence of any interest which may be considered prejudicial to their independence or any direct or indirect interest which might be considered prejudicial to their independence.
 Those declarations shall be given annually and entered in the Registry and shall be accessible to the public. - 3.
-At each meeting related to appeal case, the members and alternates shall declare any interest which could be considered to be prejudicial to their independence with respect to any point on the agenda.
-Anyone declaring such interests shall not attend any deliberations of nor participate in any voting on the relevant point. - 4.
-Members and alternates shall not perform any other duties in the Agency, in its Administrative Board or in its Board of Regulators.
-This is without prejudice to the need for members and alternates to be kept up to date with the work of the Agency. - 5.
-In implementing these provisions, due account will be taken of Decision AB No 02/2015 of the Administrative Board of the Agency of 31 January 2015 including, as an attachment, the document "Policy for the prevention and management of conflicts of interest", and in particular Art 4(2) of that document.
-This document is available on the Agency's website.
+At each meeting, the members and alternates shall declare any interest which could be considered to be prejudicial to their independence with respect to any point on the agenda.

+Anyone declaring such interests shall not attend any deliberations of nor participate in any voting on the relevant point.

+4. Members and alternates shall not perform any other duties in the Agency, in its Administrative Board or in its Board of Regulators.
+This is without prejudice to the need for members and alternates to be kept up to date with the work of the Agency.